cedric-castelino/bigbrain-deploy/UIUX.md

  - Feedback: The user is given a range of feedback during usage.
 Errors during form input are all shown on the page itself and with a clear error message for the specific encountered error.
 This allows for ease of use within these elements.
 Buttons and other clickable elements also give feedback to the user when hovered.

- - Navigation: The site utilises intuitive navigation, with clear button in the top right of the screen when logged in.
-This allows the users to quickly and easily navigate between the sites main pages and there is a visual distinction given for different forms, such as 'dashboard' and 'logout'.
+ - Navigation: The site utilises intuitive navigation, with a clear button in the top right of the screen when logged in.
+This allows the users to quickly and easily navigate between the site's main pages and there is a visual distinction given for different forms, such as 'dashboard' and 'logout'.

  - Usability: We have implemented various features to improve the user experience and make it easier for new users.
 One such example is the "Remove Profile Photo" button, which only appears when a custom profile photo is uploaded.
-This allows the user to easily understand the use of this function, and ensures that users who have the default photo currently are not confused.
-A similar feature is also implemented in the Questions section, when removing image attachment.
+This allows the user to easily understand the use of this function and ensures that users who have the default photo currently are not confused.
+A similar feature is also implemented in the Questions section, when removing image attachments.